pryv/example-app-ios/Build38Report.md

    - Creating events;
    - Any other HTTP request in the application.

-Jailbreak detection and HealthCheck API will be used in the T.A.K. initialization part, respectively to:

-- Query the jailbreak status of the current device;
+Jailbreak detection will be used in the T.A.K. initialization part, respectively to query the jailbreak status of the current device.
-- Get visibility into the state of the T.A.K resources, services, and account.

 Signature Generation could be a nice feature to add, especially for the connection requests.
 This will need support from the server.